martiniizuka/task/README.md

 - Add the ability to list the year values from cars with a count of the number of cars from that year.
 *expected time 30 Minutes*

-Feel free to make any further improvements to the code and features that you see fit and be prepared to discuss your thinking and decisions
+Feel free to make any further improvements to the code, structure, package and features that you see fit.
+Please be prepared to discuss your thinking and decisions afterwards